open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

 }
 ```

-Then your can use that interface in your `app.ts` to guard against typos and to provide suggestions:
+Then you can use that interface in your `app.ts` to guard against typos and to provide suggestions:

 ```ts
 // src/apps/empty/app.ts